Stages of labor: Baby, it's time!

 After your baby is born, you'll likely feel a great sense of relief.
 You might hold the baby in your arms or on your abdomen.
 Cherish the moment.
 But a lot is still happening.
 During the third stage of labor, your health care provider will deliver the placenta and make sure your bleeding is under control.

-How long it lasts: The placenta is typically delivered in about five to 10 minutes.
-In some cases, it may take up to 30 minutes.
+How long it lasts: The placenta is typically delivered in about five minutes.
+In some cases, it might take up to 30 minutes.

 What you can do: Relax!
 By now your focus has likely shifted to your baby.
 You might be oblivious to what's going on around you.
 If you'd like, try breast-feeding your baby.

 You'll continue to have mild contractions.
+You might also experience chills or shakiness.
 Your health care provider might massage your lower abdomen to encourage your uterus to contract and expel the placenta.
 You might be asked to push one more time to deliver the placenta, which usually comes out with a small gush of blood.

 Your health care provider will examine the placenta to make sure it's intact.
 Any remaining fragments must be removed from the uterus to prevent bleeding and infection.
 If you're interested, ask to see the placenta.